-Answer: The states that have the highest average salaries for bailiffs according to the BLS include Colorado, New York, Nebraska, California, and Nevada.
-Annual salaries for bailiffs in these states range from $47,750 to $62,250.1
+Answer: The states that have the highest average salaries for bailiffs according to the BLS include Colorado, New York, Nebraska, California, and Nevada.1 Annual salaries for bailiffs in these states range from $47,750 to $62,250.1

-Question: What states hire the most bailiffs?
+Question: Which states employ the highest number bailiffs?

 Answer: The BLS reports that governments in New York, Florida, Ohio, Georgia, and Texas hire the most bailiffs compared to other states.1